 As people return to work and pubs, shops, hotels and other businesses resume.
 The key question is, are you ready?
 As a lift owner, it’s important to have your plans in place.

 By considering things now, you can develop plans, source supplies and arrange contractors you may need assistance from.
-Some of these recommendations may or not be appropriate to your business but by going through the checklist below, hopefully, gives you food for thought.
-Read on, and if your questions aren’t answered please feel free to get in touch.
+Some of these recommendations may or not be appropriate to your business but going through the checklist below, hopefully, gives you food for thought.

 1. Managing people flow